Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

 \end{proof}

-\begin{corollary} Agents within range $\delta$ at time $t'$ remain within range $\delta$ at all $t\geq t'$. \end {corollary} \begin{proof} This is a direct consequence of Lemma \ref{dijNeverIncrease} and (\ref{NeverLoseFriend}).
-Note that if an agent $j$ is closer than $\delta$ to agent $i$ (so that $d_{ij}<\delta$), in order for $d_{ij}$ to increase above $\delta$, it first have to reach the value $d_{ij}=\delta$ since when an agent moves, it moves in a continuous motion, but by Lemma \ref{dijNeverIncrease} the value $d_{ij}=\delta$ can not increase. \end{proof}
+\begin{corollary} Agents within range $\delta$ at time $t$ remain within range $\delta$ at all $t'\geq t$. \end {corollary} \begin{proof} This is a direct consequence of \cref{dijNeverIncrease,NeverLoseFriend}.
+Note that if an agent $j$ is closer than $\delta$ to agent $i$ (so that $d_{ij}<\delta$), in order for $d_{ij}$ to increase above $\delta$, it first has to reach the value $d_{ij}=\delta$ since when an agent moves, it moves in a continuous motion, but by \cref{dijNeverIncrease} the value $d_{ij}=\delta$ cannot increase.
+A detailed proof for this corollary is given in \cref{App: Proof Bourbaki Never Lose Friend}. \end{proof}

-Next we show that if not all agents are confined inside a circle of radius $\delta$ there is a strictly positive probability for the distance between pairs of agents to decrease at a positive and bounded away from zero rate, until all agents are confined in a circle of radius $\delta$.
+Next we show that if not all agents are confined inside a circle of radius $\delta$ there is a strictly positive probability bounded away from zero for the distance between pairs of agents to decrease at a positive and bounded away from zero rate, until all agents are confined in a circle of radius $\delta$.

-\subsection{Proof of convergence}
+\subsection{Proof of Convergence}

-\begin{theorem} Piece-wise continuous dynamics with agents acting according to the motion law given in (\ref{eq:kwjhsfkjshfkjsdhkfjhsdkfjhskdjfh}), converges to a region of radius $\delta$ in finite expected time. \end{theorem}
+\begin{theorem} Continuous dynamics with agents acting according to the motion law given in \cref{eq:continuous dynamics}, converges to a region of radius $\delta$ in finite expected time. \end{theorem}

-\begin{proof} We know by Corollary \ref{NeverLoseFriendCorollary} that pairs of agents within range $\delta$ from each other at some time $t$ will remain so forever.
-We shall next show that while in the agents' configuration there exists pairs of agents at distance bigger than $\delta$ from each other, there is a finite probability that there will be a significant (bounded away from zero by a constant) decrease in the distance between them.
+\begin{proof} We know by \cref{NeverLoseFriendCorollary} that pairs of agents within range $\delta$ from each other at some time $t$ will remain so forever.
+We shall next show that while in the agents' configuration there exists pairs of agents at distance bigger than $\delta$ from each other, there is a significant (bounded away from zero by a constant) probability that there will be a significant decrease in the distance between them.